Spicewood, Texas: History

 The song Cowboys Are Frequently, Secretly Fond of Each Other by Ned Sublette was also recorded at Pedernales and Bee Creek.

 Education

 Public education in the community of Spicewood is provided by the Marble Falls Independent School District.
 Zoned campuses include Spicewood Elementary School (grades K-5; located in Spicewood), Marble Falls Middle School (grades 6-8), and Marble Falls High School (grades 9-12).

 Some schools of the Lake Travis Independent School District have Spicewood street addresses.

 Public libraries

-The Lake Travis Community Library (LTCL) in Lakeway serves areas in Travis County with Spicewood street addresses.
-It originally opened in Lake Travis High School in 1985.
-Area voters approved the creation of the library district serving the library was created in May 2004.
-Haythem Dawlett donated the land for the library in March 2011, and the library moved into its current location in February 2013.
+There are multiple libraries that serve Spicewood.
+The primary options are the Spicewood Community Library, the west location of Lake Travis Community Library, and the Spicewood Springs branch of the Austin Public Library.

 In 2007, residents came together and formed Spicewood Community Library.
 Located on Spur 191 in front of Spicewood Elementary School, the library is a volunteer effort with all materials being donated or acquired with donated funds.
+It became a branch in the Burnet County Library System in 2021.